-- A. Equipment.
-This is a "concealed carry" sport.
-The equipment will reflect that. - 1.
-Concealable.
-The firearm, and all related equipment, shall be hidden from view.
-(See 25 C) - 2.
-Practical.
-Equipment shall be securely restrained and suitable for all day wear. - B. Participation.
+- A. Participation.
 GPA is a volunteer-based sport.
 All competitors are expected to assist. - 1.
 Good sportsmanship. - a.
 A major focus of GPA is to maintain and improve shooting skills in a manner safe and enjoyable.

 Unsportsmanlike conduct has no place in the GPA and may result in anything from a discussion to a DQ.
-(See 21.11) - C. Target engagement. - 1.
+(See 21.11) - B. Target engagement. - 1.
 Fault Lines attached to a cover object designate cover positions. - a.
 Tactical Priority engagement is required from cover positions. - 2.
 The absence of fault lines means targets are "in the open" and may be engaged at will. - 3.
 The course of fire may specify target designation, if appropriate. - 4.
+Initial engagement - a. from the first shot at a target until the required number have been fired at it = fully engaged. - b. must be made in the style / manner stipulated.
+(SHO, seated, etc.) - c. "in the open" targets have no tactical priority and need not be fully engaged before shooting at another target that is also in the open. - 5.
 Make up shots can be made from anywhere, as long as it is safe to do so. - a.
 Following initial engagement, make up shots may be shot in any style (Freestyle, SHO, WHO, etc.) - b.
 Following initial engagement, make up shots may be shot in any manner (standing, seated, prone, etc.) - c.
-Targets on the move must continue to be shot on the move. - D. Sight pictures.
-Taking sight pictures, including air gunning, is permitted. - 1.
-Once the shooter comes to the starting position, air gunning must cease. - E. Rule Book.
+Make-up shots for targets required to be shot on the move must be made while moving - C. Sight pictures. taking sight pictures, including air gunning, is permitted. - 1.
+Once the shooter comes to the starting position, air gunning must cease. - D. Rule Book.
 It is intended to be simple and straight forward.
 Not every question can be anticipated.
 Where gaps exist, the Match Director will make the call, having sought a logical and common-sense answer.